sylvaticus/MITx_6.86x/README.md

 (PDF versions may be slightly outdated)

-For a (cool!) implementation of the algorithms _in Julia_, see the companion repository https://github.com/sylvaticus/lmlj (Lear Machine Learning in Julia).
+For a (cool!) implementation of the algorithms _in Julia_, see the companion repository https://github.com/sylvaticus/lmlj ("Learn Machine Learning in Julia").

 [PDF all in one document](MITx_6.86x_notes.md.pdf)